Cruz 101: History

 When Cruz first opened, the licensing laws at the time insisted that membership was compulsory and customers had to wait up to 48 hours for membership to be cleared.
-Encouraged by increased pressure from customers, the club owners started a lengthy legal battle at the high court, resulting in Cruz bring able to allow membership on the door.
-Whilst initially this legality only entitled Cruz 101 to allow membership on the door, it ultimately set a precedent in allowing other night clubs in the United Kingdom to have follow the same rules.
+Encouraged by increased pressure from customers, the club owners fought a lengthy legal battle at the high court which eventually enabled Cruz to allow membership on the door.
+Whilst initially this legality only entitled Cruz 101 to allow membership on the door, it ultimately set a precedent which allowed other night clubs in the United Kingdom to follow the same rules.
 The new flexible membership options available at Cruz proved to be both a benefit and somewhat of a hindrance to the club owners and its regular clientele.
-Before the court battle, the club found itself restricted by license conditions that other clubs need not meet; however, it was the strict membership policy which made customers feel the club was one of the few true safe gay venues in the area.
+Though previously the club had found itself restricted by license conditions, the strict membership policy gave customers confidence that the club was one of the few truly safe gay venues in the area.
 During the 1990s, the club was owned by Foo Foo Lammar.

 In 1999 the exterior lighting and signage of the club was changed from "Cruz 101" to Babylon as a backdrop for scenes of the UK series of Queer As Folk.
 Following the completion of filming, the original name and signage was returned.